 Three working groups of volunteers have been established by the Board of Trustees these being: Funding Working Group - established to look at all aspects of fundraising including potential funding opportunities from external bodies and working within the Terms & Conditions set by the Board of Trustees.
 Advisory Panel - a panel of educators, musicians etc. that can be called upon for external advice to support and aid the Board of Trustees and Head of Service.
-Early Years Steering Group - following its objectives and aims, Cornwall Music Service Trust has embarked on an Early Years Music Initiative for 0-5s.
+Early Years Steering Group - following its objectives and aims, Cornwall Music Service Trust has embarked on an Early Years Music Service for 0-5s.
 To effectively implement this delivery CMST has called upon and will continue to draw upon the expertise of many Early Years practitioners.
-An Early Years Steering group has been convened and terms of reference are to be drawn up at the next meeting on the 13th of November, this group is Chaired by CMSTs Chair of Trustees.